NewGraphEnvironment/xciter/README.md

 ![Experimental](https://img.shields.io/badge/status-experimental-orange)
 ![Haywire](https://img.shields.io/badge/status-haywire-red)

-The goal of ngr is to …
+The goal of ngr is to put functions in one place

 ## Installation